 West Virginia law requires pedestrians to look for and obey traffic signals that are present at cross-walks.
 Where there are no crosswalks, pedestrians do not have the right-of-way.
 Instead, they must yield to the right of way of all vehicles that are traveling on the roadway.
 In addition, sidewalks do not exist in many parts of West Virginia.
 Where sidewalks do not exist, West Virginia law provides that pedestrians must walk on the left side of the street, facing oncoming traffic.
 This is a safety measure, in an effort to reduce car accidents in cases where pedestrians cannot see a motorist.

 Failing to follow the law regarding when to yield to pedestrians or motorists is dangerous due to the many people placed at risk.
 It may lead to fatal consequences of a pedestrian or damages asserted by a motorist.
 In addition, both motorists and pedestrians can be penalized by being required to pay a fine or other penalties for disobeying the law.

 Contact Colombo Law Today

 If you have been injured in an accident or incident in West Virginia, contact an attorney at Colombo Law for legal assistance.
-Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 If you are unsure of whether you have a personal injury claim or how to proceed with obtaining monetary compensation, let one of our attorneys take the stress away from you.
 Contact one of our attorneys today.